nwihardjo/COMP3111/README.md

 Events are processed one at a time, and one transition within a state machine may fire.
 Transition out of a state can be **automatic** (activity of the state completes) or **non-automatic** (caused by an event).
+Transition without labels fire immediately after the activity within a state, if any, completes.